voidlabs/mosaico.io/_posts/2018-02-28-update-to-our-versafix-master-template-for-emails.md

 ![Social share block](/assets/images/versafix-1.1-social-share.png)

 ### HTML output fully revamped

+The improvements above were introduced in 1.1.0 release.
+Then it tooks 16 releases (to 1.1.16) to deal with email clients specific issues :-)

 We introduced new "**hybrid hacks**" ([responsive + spongy + calc](https://mosaico.io/email-client-tricks/fab4-responsive-beyond-gmail/)) to **improve compatibility with most email clients** and to **improve responsive behaviour on email clients not supporting CSS media queries**.